 HOW WE STRIVE TO MEET OUR MISSION GOALS

 Raising Canine uses science based methods for the training and behavior modification of animals.
 Our goals are to make training as fun as possible for the animal and the owner; to resolve behavior problems without doing any harm; and to keep animals in their homes and out of shelters.
 We are committed to turning the profession of animal consulting into a respected and educated field.
 To accomplish this goal, we are actively involved in various professional organizations including the Association of Professional Dog Trainers (APDT), the Certification Council for Professional Dog Trainers (CCPDT) and the International Association of Animal Behavior Consultants (IAABC).
-We believe in and are committed to a national certification for trainers as well as formal education and continuing education for all animal consultants.
+We believe in and are committed to a national certification for trainers as well as formal education and continuing online education for all animal consultants.
 We work with both owners and consultants to educate and help in every way we can.

 RAISING THE BAR ON EDUCATION & SERVICES FOR DOG CONSULTANTS

 Through her emphasis on professionalism and fascination with behavior, Susan provides clients with a comprehensive but incisive review of contemporary dog training, its foundations, current state and future trends – and strategies for working in the field.